craftdesky/CSL2020-project/README.md

 ## Project Structure

 ### Algorithms
-- **astar.js**: Implements the A* algorithm using a MinHeap for priority queue operations.
 - **bellmanFord.js**: Implements the Bellman-Ford algorithm for shortest path calculations, supporting both distance and cost metrics.
 - **dijkstra.js**: Implements Dijkstra's algorithm using a MinHeap for efficient shortest path calculations.